Grants Administrator

 Physical Demands

 While performing the duties of this job, the employee is regularly required to effectively communicate, use a telephonic device, and/or use a computer.
-The employee is frequently required to stand, walk; use hands to finger, handle, or feel, and reach with hands and arms.
+The employee is frequently required to stand, walk, use hands to finger, handle, or feel, and reach with hands and arms.
 This is a sedentary role; however, some filing is required.
 This would require the ability to lift files, open filing cabinets, and bend or stand, as necessary.
 While performing the duties of the job, the noise level in the office work environment is usually moderate.
 Stress levels may become high during certain times of the year.

 EEO Statement